 Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (Public Law 106-554; H.R.
-5658) ("Appropriations Act") directed the Office of Management and Budget ("OMB") to issue guidance to federal agencies on: (i) publishing their own guidelines for ensuring and maximizing the quality of information disseminated by federal agencies; and (ii) establishing administrative mechanisms allowing affected persons to seek and obtain, where appropriate, correction of information that does not comply with the agencies' information quality guidelines.
-Under the guidelines issued by OMB, all federal agencies subject to the Paperwork Reduction Act (PRA) are required to publish on their websites draft data quality assurance guidelines for public comment.
+5658) ("Appropriations Act") directed the Office of Management and Budget ("OMB") to issue guidance to federal agencies on: (i) publishing their own guidelines for ensuring and maximizing the quality of information disseminated by federal agencies; and (ii) establishing administrative mechanisms allowing affected persons to seek and obtain, where appropriate, correction of information that does not comply with OMB or the agencies' information quality guidelines.
+Under the guidelines issued by OMB (the "Government-wide Guidelines"), 1 all federal agencies subject to the Paperwork Reduction Act (PRA) 2 are required to publish on their websites data quality assurance guidelines.

-In accordance with OMB's guidelines, the Commission has developed the following draft guidelines for public review and comment.
-These guidelines do not create a new mechanism for addressing policy decisions made by the Commission.
-Rather, they address the agency's internal procedures for ensuring and maximizing the quality of certain types of information disseminated by the Commission, as described below.
-In addition, they provide an administrative mechanism for correcting, when appropriate, information that does not comply with the Commission's guidelines.
-Please send us your comments on any aspect of these draft guidelines by Monday, June 3, 2002.
-All comment letters should refer to File No. S7-12-02; this file number should be included in the subject line if you use electronic mail.
-Your comment letters should be sent to:
+In accordance with the Government-wide Guidelines, the Commission has developed the following guidelines.
+These guidelines do not create a new mechanism for addressing policy decisions made by the Commission; rather, they describe the agency's internal procedures for ensuring and maximizing the quality of certain types of information disseminated by the Commission.
+In addition, they provide an administrative mechanism for correcting, when appropriate, information that does not comply with the Government-wide Guidelines or the Commission's guidelines.